 "In the Arms of the Mothers, Grieving the Pain of the World with Love"

-is an interactive art installation to inspire love in action.
+is an interactive healing arts experience to inspire love in action.
 An opportunity for people to contemplate what is going on in the world and what arises in them through interactive offerings of meditation, creative expression, ecstatic dance, community singing, and artist presentation.
 Ten foot tall 'Mothers' painted on muslin with poetry between and pottery pots beneath which these big women are rising out of.
 Like genies come to grant wishes inspiring hope, peace and presence.
 Pottery sculptures of winged figures guard the doors and pottery eggs embossed with pregnant women are nested in the center of the space inviting the pregnant possibility of the rebirth of love infused thoughts, words, actions and politics. (more below)

 "Waking up to Wonder: